andybega/icews/README.md

 options(icews.keep_files = TRUE)
 ```

-### Use a SQLite database that keeps in sync with DVN
+### Use a SQLite database that keeps in sync with Dataverse

-To setup and populate a database with the current version on DVN, use this command:
+To setup and populate a database with the current version on Dataverse, use this command:

 ``` r
 # assumes setup_icews with use_db = TRUE has already been called
 update_icews(dryrun = FALSE)
 ```

-This will download any data files needed from DVN, and create and populate a SQLite database with them.
+This will download any data files needed from Dataverse, and create and populate a SQLite database with them.
 The events will be in a table called "events".
 To connect, use `connect()`; this returns a RSQLite database connection.
 From then on, it can be used like this:

 ``` r
 library("DBI")